Pris-mo/Open_Canvas_Pipeline/docs/docker-install.md

   This is typically used on Linux systems or servers.

 After installation, make sure Docker is running before continuing to the next steps.

+### **Windows users: One extra step**

+If you're on **Windows**, Docker Desktop may prompt you to enable the **Windows Subsystem for Linux (WSL 2\)**.
+ This is a built-in Windows feature that lets Docker run Linux-based containers smoothly.
+Enabling WSL2 only takes a moment, and Docker Desktop will guide you through it if needed.

+### **After installing Docker**

+**You’ll likely need to restart your computer** before Docker works correctly.
+This is normal and ensures all system components are properly initialized.

+Once Docker is installed *and running*, you're ready for the next step.